 Online Writing Resources

-Saint Louis University's Library chat service: This service can answer quick citation questions and is usually open whenever the library is open.
+Saint Louis University's Library chat service can answer quick research and citation questions online.
+It is usually open whenever the library is open.

-Assignment Calculator: Provided by the University of Minnesota, this tool helps to manage writing projects.
+Assignment Calculator, provided by the University of Minnesota, is a free tool that helps to manage large writing projects.
 Enter the due date and type of assignment and the calculator will break down your work into twelve steps to help you stay on track.

 University Writing Services: Handouts